 Services for Faculty

 Requests for books and other print material are currently being accepted and will be ordered later in the summer.
-Please fill in the order form below.

 This policy applies to licensed online databases (e.g. bibliographic, statistical), digitized primary source collections, aggregated eBook and eJournal collections, streaming video collections, etc. It does not pertain to individual eBooks, eJournals, videos, etc. or to application software.